-3 Breaches of data protection
+Breaches of data protection

-Can breaches of data protection law lead to administrative sanctions or orders, or criminal penalties?
+4 Can breaches of data protection law lead to administrative sanctions or orders, or criminal penalties?
 How would such breaches be handled?

-Administrative sanctions are provided for violations to the Law from 100 to 320,000 times the minimum general daily wage applicable in Mexico City (MGDW) for PII controllers and PII processors, depending on the seriousness of the breach and specific behaviour and conduct that may lead to criminal penalties is sanctioned from three months' and up to five years' imprisonment, depending on the seriousness of the breach (profit-making with PII or the methods used to get consent for the use of the PII) and the nature of the PII (penalties are doubled if the personal data is considered by law as sensitive personal data).
+Administrative sanctions are provided for violations to the law from 100 to 320,000 times the minimum general daily wage applicable in Mexico City for PII controllers and PII processors.
+Depending on the seriousness of the breach and specific behaviour and conduct (profit-making with PII or the methods used to get consent for the use of PII), it may lead to criminal penalties, which are sanctioned with between three months and five years of imprisonment.
+This also depends on the nature of the PII (penalties are doubled if the personal data is considered by law as sensitive personal data).

-In addition, related conduct may be sanctioned under the Criminal Code, such as professional secrecy breaches and illegal access to media systems and equipment.
+Also, related conduct may be sanctioned under the Criminal Code, such as professional secrecy breaches and illegal access to media systems and equipment.